-The property has been altered to form the present accommodation and it should be confirmed that all Local Authority documentation has been obtained.
+The property has been altered to form the present accommodation and it should be confirmed that Local Authority documentation has been obtained.
 In our opinion these alterations can reasonably be classed as historic.

-Right of access, land ownership and maintenance liabilities should be confirmed by an inspection of the title deeds.
+Rights of access, land ownership and maintenance liabilities should be confirmed through an inspection of the Title Deeds.